 There is no guarantee that the investment objective will be realized or that the strategy will generate positive or excess return.

-Any investment that has the possibility for profits also has the possibility of losses, including loss of principal.
+Any investment that has the possibility for profits also has the possibility of losses.

 Equity securities are volatile and can decline significantly in response to broad market and economic conditions.